Motivic irrationality proofs: Introduction

 While the results on $\zeta(2)$ and $\zeta(3)$ complete, in a way, the story begun in \cite{BP}, the reader familiar with those works will notice (perhaps deplore?) the complete lack of reference to modular forms in what follows.
 The omission is strategic, as a weight-$(n-1)$ VHS $\mathcal{V}_{\phi}$ with maximal unipotent and conifold monodromies \emph{cannot} have a modular parametrization for $n\geq4$.
-This is, of course, precisely where we hope to stimulate the search for examples with Theorem \ref{th2}, starting with the increasingly sophisticated databases of polytopes, local systems, Calabi-Yau differential operators and their geometric realizations \cite{CYclass,Fano1,Fano,DM}.
+This is, of course, precisely where we hope to stimulate the search for examples with Theorem \ref{th2}, starting with the increasingly sophisticated databases of polytopes, local systems, Calabi-Yau differential operators and their geometric realizations \cite{CYclass,ASZ,Fano1,Fano,DM}.
+(It is also the setting where, in articles to come, we will extend the methods developed below in connection with Ap\'ery and gamma constants of Fano varieties.)

-The same reader may be puzzled by our reference to ``splitting up the bound'' on denominators of $b_m$, as in the Ap\'ery story one simply shows that $2(L_m)^3 b_m \in \ZZ$, where $L_m := \text{lcm}\{1,2,\ldots,m\}$.
-What we are able to show under \emph{general} hypotheses, using techniques from Hodge theory and mirror symmetry, is instead that (for some fixed $\varepsilon\in \mathbb{N}$) both $\varepsilon (L_{rm})^n b_m$ and $\varepsilon (m!)^n b_m$ are integers (with $r=2$ for Ap\'ery), which \emph{together} are enough for an irrationality proof.
-With that said, the results of this article are intended to be a narrow proof of concept for a Hodge-theoretic approach to irrationality proofs, rather than to be optimal as respects either methodology or hypotheses.
+The same reader may be puzzled by our reference to ``splitting up the bound'' on denominators of $b_m$, as in the Ap\'ery $\zeta(3)$ story one simply shows that $2(L_m)^3 b_m \in \ZZ$, where $L_m := \text{lcm}\{1,2,\ldots,m\}$.
+What we are able to show under \emph{general} hypotheses, using techniques from Hodge theory and mirror symmetry, is instead that (for some unknown fixed $\varepsilon\in \mathbb{N}$) both $\varepsilon (L_{rm})^n b_m$ and $\varepsilon (m!)^n b_m$ are integers for all $m$.
+Though weaker than the above bound in the Ap\'ery $\zeta(3)$ ($r=2$, $n=3$) case, this is still enough for an irrationality proof.
+With that said, the results of this article are intended to be a narrow proof of concept for an approach to irrationality proofs via motivic cohomology and Hodge theory, rather than to be optimal as respects either methodology or hypotheses.
+In particular, the removal of the restriction to normal functions arising from $K_n$ of Calabi-Yau $(n-1)$-folds will be considered in a subsequent work.

-We freely (though infrequently) use the notation and terminology of regulator currents and toric varieties throughout, as reviewed in $\S\S$1-2 of \cite{DK}.
+We freely (though infrequently) use the notation and terminology of regulator currents (e.g. $T_{\Xi},\Omega_{\Xi},R_{\Xi}$) and toric varieties throughout, as reviewed for instance in $\S\S$1-2 of \cite{DK}.
+The heart of this paper is $\S$\ref{S3} (together with the examples in $\S$\ref{S5}), and no more than a quick perusal of the technical $\S$\ref{S2} is needed on a first reading.
+The difference in notation ($\Diamond$ vs. $\Delta$) for polytopes in $\S$\ref{S2} and $\S$\ref{S3} is intended to draw a bright line between the family $X^{\lambda}\subset \PP_{\Delta}$ and its facile $r$-cover $\mathrm{X}_{\xi}\subset \PP_{\Diamond}$.
+Similarly, before bothering with $\S$\ref{S4} (where the regulator-current calculus has its main appearance) the reader may prefer to look at how it is used in $\S\S$\ref{SS5.2}-\ref{SS5.3}.